mojule/entity-schema/README.md

 An *Entity Schema* which has a link to a parent *Entity Schema*

-It should have a `wsParentProperty` which is the name of the property that points to the parent entity
+It should have a `_esParentKey` which is the name of the property that points to the parent entity

 The property it points to should be an *Entity Reference Schema*